-Mackenzie McKee Says Josh McKee Is ‘Not Her Husband’, Says She Is Not Wearing Her Wedding Ring
+Mackenzie McKee Says Josh McKee Is ‘Not Her Husband,’ Says She Is Not Wearing Her Wedding Ring

 Mackenzie McKee joined Teen Mom OG as a guest mom for the last episodes of the latest season of the show.
-While on the show, viewers watched her tumultuous relationship with her husband, Josh McKee, play out on screen.
+While on camera, viewers watched her tumultuous relationship with her husband, Josh McKee, play out on screen.
 After the season ended, Mackenzie shocked fans when she announced on social media that she and Josh had split.
 Fans have been wondering if perhaps the two worked things out, but in a new interview with The Ashley’s Reality Roundup, Mackenzie revealed that she and Josh are not back together.

 “Josh is not my husband.
 I’m not sure I ever want to be with him again.”

-Mackenzie revealed that the two are getting along for their children, though.
+Mackenzie revealed that the two are getting along for the sake of their children, though.
 Even though they are not together, she said that she and Josh are on “good terms.”
-She explained that she is taking some time “for herself” and is doing counseling.
+She explained that she is taking some time “for herself” and is receiving counseling.

 The mom-of-three revealed that neither she nor Josh are wearing their wedding rings.
 However, some fans may be surprised to learn that the two are living together.
-Mackenzie explained that the house is both of theirs and if one was to leave, they would be “homeless.”
+Mackenzie explained that the house belongs to both of them and if one was to leave, they would be “homeless.”
 However, she also revealed that their house has a separate wing that includes a bathroom and a bedroom.

 Right now, Mackenzie says she is looking for guidance from God.